-The sixty (60) credit hour MATS (plus 2 credit hours of Field Education) is designed for those whose primary focus is graduate theological studies rather than ministerial studies.
+The sixty credit hour MATS (plus two credit hours of field education) is designed for those whose primary focus is graduate theological studies rather than ministerial studies.
 Both thesis and non-thesis options are available.
-Two one credit elements of the Field Education program are required-the Cultural Competency Module and Vocational Excellence.
+Two one credit field education modules are required-the Cultural Competency Module and Vocational Excellence.
 Learning outcomes for the MATS include the following: